slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ## On humanness and irrationality

 <!--
-> *"Monkeys are superior to man in this: when a monkey looks into a mirror, he sees a monkey."
--- Chazal*
-> *"The American people don't believe anything until they see it on television."
--- Richard Nixon*
 - web3 assumes that people prefer privacy over free stuff, which is false.
 -->